 SEC rules require reporting of beneficial ownership of certain shares by multiple parties, resulting in multiple counting of some shares.
-After eliminating double-counting of shares beneficially owned, J.W.
-Marriott, Jr. and John W. Marriott III together have an aggregate beneficial ownership of % of Marriott International's outstanding shares.
-The aggregate total beneficial ownership of J.W.
-Marriott, Jr., John W. Marriott III, and each of the "Other 5% Beneficial Owners" shown below, except for , is % of outstanding shares after removing the shares counted multiple times.
+The aggregate total beneficial ownership of Deborah M. Harrison and each of the "Other 5% Beneficial Owners" shown below, except for T. Rowe Price Associates, Inc., is % of outstanding shares after removing the shares counted multiple times.
 These individuals and entities each disclaim beneficial ownership over shares owned by other members of the Marriott family and the entities named below except as specifically disclosed in the footnotes following the table below.